CalaMariGold/Baa-User-Manual/docs/source/usage.rst

 ------------

 To invite Baa, you must be a $3 or more Patron on CalaMariGold's Patreon.
-Connect your Patreon account to Discord and join the Shinycord server, Baa's home.
+Connect your Patreon account to Discord and join the Shinycord server, Baa's home:
 `Shinycord <https://calamari.gold/discord/>`_.

 Once you're in the server and have your Patreon role (which should be given automatically), type this in the **#baas-playground** channel